 Regarding visual merchandising, I feel that students take away current and evolving trends and techniques which can be used straight into the industry.
 I would like to think that every student leaves my classes feeling inspired and full of confidence about what they have learnt!

-If Sarah has inspired you to take one of our visual merchandising short courses, our upcoming online courses page will show you all the courses we have running in the coming months.
+If Sarah has inspired you to take one of our visual merchandising short courses, our upcoming courses starting soon page will show you all the courses we have running in the coming months.

 Or maybe you’re a parent who wants to support their child’s artistic expression.
 Our It’s never too early: art classes for kids and teenagers article details the importance of art and design classes for young people and how Future Creatives can support you.